mnot/squid-lci/README.rst

   for example, when your clients may also be caching.
 Future protocol extensions may enable us to avoid this effect.

-My URIs have query terms that have several different equivalent forms.
-Will LCI work with them?
+My URIs have queries that have different equivalent forms.
+Will LCI work?
   If there is any change (e.g., in case, order of parameters, etc.) in the URI of an event or cached response, the event will not be applied.
 For example, if clients access a resource as both